Our Top Tips to Keep Your Data Safe

-- Beware of suspicious email and never click on unknown or untrusted links, no matter how legitimate they look.
-The links on the page are legitimate, however if you don’t trust them, don’y click on them.
+- Beware of suspicious emails and never click on unknown or untrusted links, no matter how legitimate they look.
+The links on the page are legitimate, however, if you don’t trust them, don’t click on them.

 - Never divulge financial information to a third party online and don’t get tricked by an email that claims to be from the boss or supplier that wants you to redirect funds or make a payment.

 Tip 3 – Don’t answer or call back numbers that you don’t recognise.

 - This one isn’t related to your computer but may still save you a packet.
 If don’t do business internationally, you don’t need to worry about international numbers.
 If you then make sure you recognise and trust the number that is calling you.
 The Wangiri Missed Call Scam has been doing the rounds for a few years but is still catching people out.

 We all have far too many passwords and it’s easy to take shortcuts and use the same one over and over.
 Lastpass is a great free password manager, that I use myself and is a great tool if you have lots of accounts to manage.
 For good password security – Think Secure and treat your passwords, like your underpants.